ashutosh7246/true-infinite-scroll/packages/virtual-infinite-scroll/README.md

   listGap={
     10
-  } /** Gap between list elements in px, must be at least 1 and default is 10 */ LoadingListComponent={LoadingListComponent} /** Component to display while loading the list */ LoadingMoreComponent={LoadingMoreComponent} /** Component to display while loading more items */ goToTopProperties={{
+  } /** Gap between list elements in px, must be at least 1 and default is 10 */ LoadingListComponent={
+    LoadingListComponent
+  } /** Component to display while loading the list */ LoadingMoreComponent={
+    LoadingMoreComponent
+  } /** Component to display while loading more items */ goToTopProperties={{
     showGoToTop: true /** Flag to show the Go To Top button */,
+    GoToTopButtonComponent:
-    GoToTopButtonComponent: GoToTopButtonComponent /** Component for Go To Top button */,
+      GoToTopButtonComponent /** Component for Go To Top button */,
     goToTopStyle: {
       boxShadow: "rgba(0, 0, 0, 0.35) 0px 5px 15px",
       borderRadius: "50%",